#readmorebooks

 I've been wanting to document all of my job search tips in a blog post, so here it goes.
 I will likely be editing and augmenting this post over time.
 Also, I'd love to get your job search tips for others in the comments link below too!
 Thanks.

-1. My three favorite job boards in Denver for finding nonprofit jobs are:
+1. My two favorite job boards in Denver for finding nonprofit jobs are:

 https://www.coloradononprofits.org/careers/nonprofit-jobs